Jacques Hassoun

 Jacques Hassoun (20 October 1936 – 24 April 1999) was a French psychoanalyst and proponent of the ideas of Jacques Lacan.

 Hassoun developed a theory of depression and a reparative theory of transmission.
 He wrote about certain pathologies in children of immigrants.
 Hassoun examined the special problems they face in processing and transmitting what is mostly communicated to them through their parents' narratives of displacement, loss and exile.
 He was one of the first to evoke the heritage of the Jews of Egypt in modern times.
 He wrote about their history, customs, religious observance, and languages.
 He showed particular interest in the Karaite community.

 Hassoun traveled to Egypt with groups of compatriots when Egyptian president Anwar Sadat made it possible for Jews to visit Egypt.
 Hassoun wrote several works on the history of the modern Jews of Egypt, among them Histoire des Juifs du Nil (Minerve, 1990), Alexandies et autres récits and Alexandries (a novel).
 He wrote eloquently of the culture of the Jews of Egypt and of their disappearance in the wake of Egyptian nationalism.

+Life

-Hassoun was born in Alexandria, Egypt in 1936 and settled in France in 1954 at the age of 18 where he was exiled after being accused and imprisoned by Egyptian authorities for communist activity.
+Hassoun was born in Alexandria, Egypt in 1936 to an observant, Arabic-speaking Egyptian Jewish family, although Hassoun himself was non-religious.
+He studied at the Lycee De L'Union Juive and joined Democratic Movement for National Liberation (HADETU), the largest of the illegal communist organizations in Egypt.
+He settled in France in 1954 at the age of 18, where he had been exiled after being accused and imprisoned by Egyptian authorities for communist activity.
 He remained in France for the rest of his life.
 Hassoun spoke French, Arabic, and Hebrew fluently.

 Hassoun died from a brain tumor at age 63, in Paris.